 Current and Recent Activities

-I am currently (October – December 2020) working on a desk-based study of Maritime Spatial Planning focussing on case studies of best / good practice where conflicts between offshore wind, fisheries and nature conservation interests have been resolved or ameliorated through MSP and related practices.
+I have authored a desk-based study of Maritime Spatial Planning focussing on case studies of best / good practice where conflicts between offshore wind, fisheries and nature conservation interests have been resolved or ameliorated through MSP and related practices.
 Existing good practices can point the way towards more inclusive and integrated forms of MSP where conflicts are resolved, mitigated and/or ameliorated through open dialogue, strategic planning and regulations sensitive to the particularities of individual places and their communities.

-The study is commissioned by the The Greens / EFA in the European Parliament via the offices of Grace O’ Sullivan, MEP for Ireland South.
-It is already benefitted from expert input from MSPRN and MarSocSci colleagues across NW Europe.
+The study was commissioned by the The Greens / EFA in the European Parliament via the offices of Grace O’ Sullivan, MEP for Ireland South.
+It benefitted from expert input from MSPRN and MarSocSci colleagues across NW Europe.

-A recent publication in the journal Regional Studies, examines the potential for innovation forms of strategic spatial planning to cross the land-sea interface and deliver integrated perspectives, via a sympathetic case study of the Dutch North Sea 2050 Spatial Agenda.
+A recent publication in the journal Regional Studies, examines the potential for innovation forms of strategic spatial planning to cross the land-sea interface and deliver integrated perspectives, via a sympathetic reeview of the Dutch North Sea 2050 Spatial Agenda.

 An article with Andreas Kannen (HZG Geesthacht) critically examines existing practices of integrated coastal zone management (ICZM) and MSP at the North Sea Coast of Germany and calls for more integrated, collaborative and dynamic approaches.